-(Must Be Submitted In Court Supplied Sealing Envelope Only)
+(Must Be Submitted in Court Supplied Sealing Envelope Only)

-In order for a document to be filed under seal, a protective order must be signed or a request by letter must be granted by a judge.
+For a document to be filed under seal, a protective order must be signed or a request by letter must be granted by a judge.
 A copy of the order or letter must be presented when filing the document.
 The only exceptions are if the entire action has been placed under seal or a judge has signed the sealing envelope and submits it directly to the sealed records clerk.